Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 CyberChef can be downloaded and started locally, to avoid the upload of sensitive data on the internet.

 Among its many available operations, CyberChef can :
-- encode/decode messages in base64/hex/binary...
+- encode/decode messages in morse/base64/URL/hex/binary...
+- extract IP addresses, email addresses or URLs from a text
 - extract EXIF data from an image
-- apply encryption and hashing algorithms (AES, SHA, MD5...)
+- apply encryption and hashing algorithms (Caesar, AES, SHA, MD5...)
 - parse and decode JWT (JSON Web Token)
 - identify file type using its magic byte
 - auto-detect the transformation to apply with its "magic" recipe